 Embrace The Moon Today

 There are still a dozen or so of those founding members who continue to take classes at Embrace The Moon.
-It is with great honor that these early students followed the school from its various rental spaces and continue to be on the floor in its current dedicated home of 14 years on Market Street in Ballard.
+It is with great honor that these early students followed the school from its various rental spaces and continue to be on the floor.
 Some travel a great distance to be here every week.
 Each of these founding students, along with the many we have met and continue to meet along the way, help co-create our school and what we offer.
 Embrace The Moon School for Taijiquan and Qigong continues to evolve into a strong and vital place at once deeply founded in tradition and intentionally shaped to be accessible to all.
 We welcome you!